mathjax/MathJax-docs/localization-strings.rst

 would produce ``One {only}`` when the first argument is 1, and ``Two {or more}`` otherwise.

-If a string needs to include a literal string that looks like one of these selectors, the original ``%`` can be quoted.
+If a message needs to include a literal string that looks like one of these selectors, the original ``%`` can be quoted.
 So ``%%{plural:%%1|A|B}`` would be the literal string ``%{plural:%1|A|B}``.